equinor/ops-actions/scripts/oidc/README.md

 For example:

 - When updating the App Registration name, a new App Registration will be created, and you'll need to manually delete the old one.
-- When adding, updating or removing federated credentials in the configuration file, you'll need to manually delete old federated credentials.
+- When adding, updating or removing federated credentials in the configuration file, you'll need to manually delete old federated credentials from the App Registration.
 - When adding, updating or removing role assignments in the configuration file, you'll need to manually delete old role assignments.

 ## References